Fanmade/laravel-bitwise-trait/README.md

 ```
 You get the idea.
 Most times you probably only need an unsigned tinyInteger :)

-There are only a few use-cases, but you can add as many fields as you like.
+There are only a few use-cases for more than one database field, but you can add as many fields as you like.

 Include the Trait in your model like this:
 ```php